CRIME-LITE APPLICATIONS //

 Crime-lite® AUTO

-The Crime-lite AUTO is the most integrated, comprehensive, and compact forensics digital camera solution in existence.
-Combining the latest forensic imaging technology with high intensity multi-spectral illumination, the Crime-lite AUTO is a complete solution for the search, detection, and capture of forensic evidence.
+Combining advanced forensic imaging technology with high-intensity multi-spectral illumination, the Crime-lite AUTO is a complete solution to the search, detection, and capture of evidence.